Maternity, Sickness, Sabbatical & Other Leave

 If you are provisionally accredited, the due date for your Full Accreditation will be extended so you can show twelve months of supervised practice – the twelve months don’t have to be consecutive.

-If you are fully accredited, you will not be invited to make your online declaration for Reaccreditation whilst you are on leave - you will remain accredited and be invited to reaccredit twelve months later.
-Your reaccreditation date will always be on the anniversary of your full accreditation.
+If you are fully accredited, you will not be invited to make your online Declaration for Reaccreditation whilst you are on leave - you will remain accredited and be invited to reaccredit twelve months later.
+Your Reaccreditation date will usually be on the anniversary of your Full Accreditation.